 sudo crontab -e

-Include a line similar to the example below in the crontab file, then save and exit.
+Include a line like the example below in the crontab file, then save and exit.

 01 02,14 * * * /etc/cron.daily/letsencrypt-renew

-Let’s Encrypt recommends setting the automated renewal script to run twice a day on a random minute within the hour.
-The above example runs on 02:01 and 14:01 but you can select any time slot you wish.
+Let’s Encrypt recommends setting the automated renewal script to run twice a day at a random minute within the hour.
+The above example runs at 02:01 and 14:01, but you can select any time slot you wish.

 Revoking a certificate

-If you wish to remove a certificate from your server it can be revoked using the subcommand with the client.
+If you wish to remove a certificate from your server, it can be revoked using the client’s subcommand.
 The command below can be used to revoke a particular certificate.
 Replace the domain_name with the domain which certificate you wish to revoke.

 sudo certbot revoke --cert-path /etc/letsencrypt/live/domain_name/cert.pem

-The process does not give a confirmation upon completion, but if you perform it again you will get a message that the certificate has already been revoked.
+The process does not confirm upon completion, but if you perform it again, you will get a message that the certificate has already been revoked.

 Enhancing security

-Once you have the certificate and chain saved on the server, you can check the Nginx configuration to further tune the HTTPS connection using the new certificates.
+Once the certificate and chain are saved on the server, you can check the Nginx configuration to tune the HTTPS connection further using the new certificates.

 Only use secure protocols